hoangduytran/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

 **Drag the pose thumbnail left to right to blend it** into the character's current pose.
 Just release the mouse button to confirm.

-To **search for poses**, hover your mouse over the poses, then press :kbd:`Ctrl-F` and type a search query.
-This will filter the poses to match what you typed.
-The scrollable area will automatically scroll the search field into view.

 .. _pose-library-old: